Bellotti v. Baird (1976)

 Bellotti v.
 Baird, 428 U.S. 132 (1976), was a United States Supreme Court case in which the Court upheld a Massachusetts law requiring parental consent to a minor's abortion, under the provision that "if one or both of the [minor]'s parents refuse... consent, consent may be obtained by order of a judge... for good cause shown."
 The decision was unanimous, and the opinion of the Court was written by Harry Blackmun.
 The law in question "permits a minor capable of giving informed consent to obtain a court order allowing abortion without parental consultation, and further permits even a minor incapable of giving informed consent to obtain an abortion order without parental consultation where it is shown that abortion would be in her best interests."

 The case was initially titled as Baird v.
 Quinn (Baird et al. v.
-Quinn et al.) since that proceedings commenced, Robert H. Quinn was the attorney general of Massachusetts.
+Quinn et al.) since at the time proceedings commenced, Robert H. Quinn was the attorney general of Massachusetts.
 He was replaced in 1975 by Francis X. Bellotti.